-In the event that we do not successfully complete applicable pre-marketing regulatory requirements for our product candidates established by the applicable authorities or bodies in our target jurisdictions, we will be unable to commercialize such candidates.
+In the event that we do not successfully complete applicable pre-marketing regulatory requirements for our product candidates by the applicable authorities or bodies in the EU, the United States or Asia, we will be unable to commercialize them.

-Government restrictions on pricing and reimbursement, as well as other healthcare payor cost-containment initiatives, may negatively impact our ability to generate revenues even if we successfully complete applicable pre-marketing regulatory requirements to market a product.
+Government restrictions on pricing and reimbursement, as well as other healthcare payor cost-containment initiatives, may negatively impact our ability to generate revenues even if we successfully complete applicable premarketing regulatory requirements to market a product.